CMUSchwartzLab/BrM-Phylo/README.md

 python run_ica.py
 ```

-This unmixes the bulk data using the optimal number of components (5 in our case).
+This unmixes the bulk data using the selected number of components (5 in our case).
 Results available at `data/ica/BCF.pkl`.

 ### Analysis